OWASP/owasp-mastg/README.md

 This is the official Github Repository of the OWASP Mobile Security Testing Guide (MSTG).
 The MSTG is a comprehensive manual for mobile app security testing and reverse engineering.
 It describes technical processes for verifying the controls listed in the [OWASP Mobile Application Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs).
 The current master branch can also be [read on Gitbook](https://b-mueller.gitbooks.io/owasp-mobile-security-testing-guide/content/).

+## Join the MSTG Working Session at the OWASP Summit 2017

+Join our mobile application security working session at the [OWASP Summit](https://www.owasp.org/index.php/Owasp-Summit-2017)!
+Our objective is to complete the mobile security testing guide in a hardcore five-days working session.
+The summit will take place in Woburn Forest Center Parcs, Bedfordshire (50 minutes from London) from June 12th to June 16th.
+[Sign up here](http://owaspsummit.org/Working-Sessions/Mobile-Security/MSTG.html).

 ## Note: Broken Images

 Due to a recent increase in traffic our git-lfs quota has been used up.
 Expect issues with images and other large files until we are able to fix this.